Prime Minister Boris Johnson is allegedly under the impression that he was fooled into enforcing a national lockdown due to ‘dodgy’ data.

 “In fact the figures seem to be suggesting things were getting better before the lockdown began – we are being shut down for a month when we did not need to be.”

 The question is, have been we forced into an unnecessary lockdown, effecting the mental health and livelihood of millions?
-And if we have, what do the people have to say?
+And if we have, what do the government intend to do about it?